-Semester(s): 2 Prerequisite: Ballet I and II or Teacher Approval Grade Level(s): 9, 10, 11, 12 Ballet III will build and develop the student's technical and artistic foundations for classical dancing.
-In-class exercises develop the dancer's alignment, strength, flexibility, musicality, and line.
+Ballet III Semester(s): 2 Prerequisite: Ballet I and II or Teacher Approval Grade Level(s): 9, 10, 11, 12

+Ballet III builds and develops students' technical and artistic foundations for classical dancing.
+In-class exercises advances dancer's alignment, strength, flexibility, musicality, and line.
 Movement phrases performed at barre and in center will increase understanding and execution of steps from the beginning to intermediate ballet vocabulary.
-Releve will be emphasized to prepare students for turns.
+Releve is emphasized to prepare students for turns.
 Daily participation in class is required in order to develop strength and stamina.